JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 the `Package.swift` file.
 * In an SPM project, create a dependency following the Apple documentation on [Package.Dependency](https://developer.apple.com/documentation/packagedescription/package/dependency).

-## Exporting different modules as a single XCFramework
+## Exporting multiple modules as a single XCFramework

-If your project contains unrelated KMP modules which you would like to export as a single iOS binary, you can create an umbrella module and combine other modules in it.
+To make several KMP modules available as iOS binaries, create an umbrella module and combine other modules in it, then build an XCFramework of this umbrella module.

+> The name `umbrella` is reserved in Apple development.
+Don't use it for the module you are exporting.
+>
+{type="note"}

-For example, you have a `network` and a `database` module, which you combine in an `together` module.
+For example, you have a `network` and a `database` module, which you combine in an `together` module:

 1. In the `together/build.gradle.kts` file, specify dependencies and the framework configuration: